 Sustainable Food Center Visioning Initiative

 The Sustainable Food Center (SFC) is an Austin-based nonprofit organization with involvement in every aspect of the local, Central Texas, food system.
-Today, SFC works to cultivate a healthy community by strengthening the local food system and increasing access to nutritious, affordable food.
+SFC works to cultivate a healthy community by strengthening the local food system and increasing access to nutritious, affordable food.
 In looking ahead, SFC asked, “How is the local food system likely to evolve, and what is our future as the centerpiece of this changing food system?”
 SFC worked with NVA to refresh its vision by answering these and the many underlying questions in order to clarify its future role, structure and plans.
 Since that time SFC has been implementing the plan, and NVA has provided coaching support in defining the purpose, structure and work focus of the newly formed organization.
 (2021)